 What To Plant In April

-This is one vegetable you need to realize takes 2 to 3 years for the asparagus plants to get started and produce.
+Asparagus is one vegetable you need to realize takes 2 to 3 years for the plants to get started and produce.
 It’s totally worth the wait, I promise.

 These are perennial, meaning they will come back year after year once they get established.
 The plants will grow year after year, sometimes even up to 30 years.

 You need to decide how much your family likes asparagus.
 We purchased 20 plants which are 10 for each of us.
 It’s all about how much you want to produce.

 My suggestion is a minimum of ten plants per person in the household.
 Once it gets established you will have asparagus for life.
 You can eat it raw, cooked, and even freeze it.